Güzelbahçe: Geography

+History

-Güzelbahçe's administrative history reflects both the rapid pace of transformation in the last eighty years in İzmir and its vicinity and administrative measures and arrangements inspired by momentary considerations.
-In the first years of the Republic of Turkey, Güzelbahçe was a village depending Urla and was named "Kilizman", a name adopted naturally through history and which makes reference to the ancient city of Klazomenai, located today in Urla quay.
+In the first years of the Republic of Turkey, Güzelbahçe was a village depending on Urla district and was named "Kilizman", a name which makes reference to the ancient city of Klazomenai, located today in Urla quay.
 In 1936, its population already having exceeded two thousand people, its municipal administration was formed, which still depended Urla at the time, and its name was changed into "Kızılbahçe" (red garden).
 In 1958, its municipal area was separated from Urla district and was attached to İzmir center, and the name was changed into Güzelbahçe (the beautiful garden) for the first time, reportedly to avoid political connotations associated with the color "Red" at the height of the Cold War.
-In 1980, the municipality was abolished and the town became an ordinary neighborhood of İzmir.
+In 1980, the municipality was abolished and the town became a neighbourhood of İzmir.
 This state of administration was pursued when an İzmir Metropolitan Municipality with depending districts, of which Güzelbahçe is one today, was constituted in 1984.
-In the phase of administrative changes introduced within İzmir Metropolitan Municipality structure in 1988, Güzelbahçe became part of Konak metropolitan district.
-In 1992, the two rooted neighborhoods (Güzelbahçe and Narlıdere) which extend along İzmir metropolitan area's western were combined and a new district under the name, "Narlıbahçe" (which gives the meaning, "garden of pomegranates"), a combination based on part of each one's name, was formed.
+In 1988, Güzelbahçe became part of Konak metropolitan district.
+In 1992, the two neighborhoods Güzelbahçe and Narlıdere were combined and a new district under the name, "Narlıbahçe" (which gives the meaning, "garden of pomegranates"), a combination based on part of each one's name, was formed.
 In 1993, both Güzelbahçe and Narlıdere became distinct metropolitan districts under their present names.
 The name Kilizman is still used by the population for the coastal strait.

-There are seven officially constituted neighborhoods in Güzelbahçe and the district center has one depending settlement (Yelki) with its own municipality and around two thousand inhabitants, as well as three depending villages located close, the total population of which slightly exceeds a thousand.
-Güzelbahçe have present boundaries after giving village of Çamtepe to Seferihisar district according to decree, released in 19 October 2001.
+The district of Güzelbahçe received its present boundaries after giving village of Çamtepe to Seferihisar district by decree in 2001.
+Yelki town municipality and Çamlık village became part of Güzelbahçe Municipality in 2009.

+Composition

+There are 12 neighbourhoods in Güzelbahçe District: